-I originally wanted to join the police force and enrolled in the Advanced Diploma of Justice with that goal in mind.
+I originally wanted to join the police force and enrolled at RMIT with that goal in mind.
 It wasn’t until my placement with Odyssey House, a not-for-profit organisation that offers community-based treatment and support services to address alcohol and other drug problems, that I realised I wasn’t purely interested in compliance.
 Through the placement, I discovered my interest in the psychology of offending behaviour and a passion for helping people overcome challenges and improve their lives.

 How did your studies help prepare you for work?

-My studies, particularly the Advanced Diploma, gave me valuable practical skills that I still use today, after five years in the workforce.
+My studies gave me valuable practical skills that I still use today, after five years in the workforce.
 I learnt to think critically and analyse situations and interactions.